stanfordnlp/stanza/_pages/index.md

 {% include alerts.html %}
 {{ note }}
-{{ "If you run into issues during installation or when you run the example scripts, please check out [this FAQ page](faq.md).
-If you cannot find your issue there, please report it to us via [GitHub Issues](https://github.com/stanfordnlp/stanza/issues)." | markdownify }}
+{{ "If you run into issues or bugs during installation or when you run the example scripts, please check out [the FAQ page](faq.md).
+If you cannot find your issue there, please report it to us via [GitHub Issues](https://github.com/stanfordnlp/stanza/issues).
+For questions about how to do this, please ask on [Stack Overflow with the \[stanford-nlp\] tag](https://stackoverflow.com/questions/tagged/stanford-nlp)." | markdownify }}
 {{ end }}

 ## License

-Stanza is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) (the "License"), you may not use the software package except in compliance with the License.
+Stanza is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) (the "License"); you may not use the software package except in compliance with the License.
 You may obtain a copy of the License at

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)